-Ever wonder how the house gets messy so easy and so often and is so hard to clean up back?
+Ever wonder how the house gets messy so easily and so often and is so hard to clean up back?
 I certainly know how that feels.
 The art of beating the mess is to arm yourself with some knowledge and a few tools and cleaning ingredients that work better than the regular ones do.

-Here are eight smart cleaning hacks that will help you along your cleaning to make things a bit easier for you.
+Here are eight smart cleaning hacks that will help you along with your cleaning to make things a bit easier for you.

 1. Remove Permanent Marker

 Use toothpaste to remove permanent markers from walls, furniture, and other hard surfaces.
 Rub the toothpaste on the mark and wipe it away with a clean dry cloth.

 Remove permanent marker using WD-40. just spray a liberal amount on the mark let it soak for a few seconds and wipe away. you may have to repeat this several times depending on the type of surface you are cleaning.

 Remove permanent marker using rubbing alcohol.
 Wet the surface where the marker has stained and wiped it away with a clean dry cloth.
 Repeat the process to ensure the surface is cleaned properly.